tarwn/lessthandot-hugo/blogs/content/posts/2012-11-30-java-training-day-5.md

 **Web programming**

-We covered servlets, JSP, javabeans, struts, mvc&#8230;pretty much similar stuff I was doing in 2001 but now we have many more frameworks to makes things easier
+We covered servlets, JSP, javabeans, struts, mvc…pretty much similar stuff I was doing in 2001 but now we have many more frameworks to makes things easier